 Migration steps

-Not for: Densify is the wrong fit for teams who want K8s-only cost monitoring without VM rightsizing; staying with Kubecost or OpenCost is correct.
+Not for: Densify is the wrong fit for K8s-only teams who do not own the surrounding VM fleet.
+Staying with Kubecost or moving to OpenCost is correct for K8s-only scope.

 Strengths